Strengthening Southern Arizona Communities Through Health, Access, and Connection

 Funded by MATFORCE, the Arizona Border Alliance has several grants focused on drug prevention in Cochise County and Pima County.
 These grants fund 1) Our Douglas Coalition and opioid prevention under a SOR Funding Grant, 2) Our Bisbee/Naco Expansion Coalition and opioid prevention under a SOR Funding Grant, 3) Our Pima County Coalition and opioid prevention under SOR Funding, 4) Our marijuana/vaping prevention programs under a SUBG Funding Grant, and 5) A Primary Prevention Program under a SUBG Funding Grant.

 The Arizona Border Alliance is a member of SACLAZ (The Substance Abuse Coalition Leaders of Arizona, and part of MatForce).
-SACLAz brings together over 30 substance use prevention coalitions in Arizona providing support and resources to coalitions to help educate their communities on current drug trends including fentanyl and vaping through the SACLAz toolkit and the TalkNowAZ and LearnMoreAZ education and awareness campaigns.
+SACLAz brings together over 30 substance use prevention coalitions in Arizona providing support and resources to coalitions to help educate their communities on current drug trends including fentanyl and vaping through the SACLAz toolkit.

 Funded by the Cochise County Health Department, the ABA is providing the Safety First Curriculum to youth throughout Cochise County.
 Safety First is made up of 13 lessons on alcohol, opioids/fentanyl, psychedelics, and other drugs.
 The purpose of the curriculums is to encourage youth to abstain from use, but this curriculum also includes a clear harm-reduction message for youth who are experimenting or using, to provide high school students with scientifically accurate information to empower them to quit and/or reduce harm, should they choose to continue to use.